Debra Wood, RN

 During the procedure, the doctor may take samples from other tissue to check for cancer cells.
 This is done to determine the cancer’s stage.

 A cut is made in the lower abdomen to expose the tissues and blood vessels that surround the uterus and cervix.
-These tissues are cut and the blood vessels are tied off to remove the uterus.
-Stitches are placed in these deep structures, which will eventually dissolve.
-The uterus is removed and the vagina is closed to prevent infection and to keep the intestines from dropping downward.
-You will stay in the hospital for several days.
+The uterus is removed and the vagina is closed to prevent infection and to keep the intestines in place.